lavanya-sood/Globeshoppers/README.md

 # GlobeShoppers
 A online trading platform called GlobeShoppers which allows it's users to purchase items from overseas and avoid shipping costs
-This was a part of a group project created for SENG2021.
+This was a part of a group project.

 ## Running on:
 https://globeshoppers.herokuapp.com/